-- 1. Preventable if: - 2.
-Driver failed to signal when pulling out from the curb. - 3.
-Driver failed to check traffic before pulling out from the curb. - 4.
-Driver failed to look back to check traffic if driver was in position where mirrors did not show traffic conditions. - 5.
-Driver attempted to pull out in a manner, which forces other vehicles(s) to change speed or direction. - 6.
-Driver failed to make a full stop before entering from a side street, alley or driveway. - 7.
-Driver failed to make a full stop before crossing sidewalk. - 8.
+- 1. Driver failed to signal when pulling out from the curb. - 2.
+Driver failed to check traffic before pulling out from the curb. - 3.
+Driver failed to look back to check traffic if driver was in position where mirrors did not show traffic conditions.

+- 4. Driver attempted to pull out in a manner, which forces other vehicles(s) to change speed or direction. - 5.
+Driver failed to make a full stop before entering from a side street, alley or driveway. - 6.
+Driver failed to make a full stop before crossing sidewalk. - 7.
 Driver failed to yield right of way to approaching traffic.